syncfusion-content/winui-docs/winui/BusyIndicator/Getting-Started.md

 ## Setting Animation Type in BusyIndicator

-SfBusyIndicator provides 7 predefined animation types like DottedCircularFluent, DottedCircle, DottedLinear and so on.
+The BusyIndicator control provides 7 predefined animation types like `DottedCircularFluent`, `DottedCircle`, `DottedLinear` and so on.
 User can select any one of the animation types using `AnimationType` property.

 {% tabs %}
 {% highlight xaml %}